-- Five minute time delay to start cooling or heating operation when there is a call from the thermostat or user interface (To bypass this feature in a non-communicating system, momentarily short and release forced defrost pins, in a communicating system push the UI fan and up buttons simultaneously for approximately 10 seconds) - Five minute compressor recycle delay on return from a brown out condition - Two minute time delay to return to standby operation from last valid communication (with Infinity only) - One minute time delay of outdoor fan at termination of cooling mode when outdoor ambient is greater than or equal to 100°F/37.78°C. - Fifteen second delay at termination of defrost before the auxiliary heat (W2) is de-energized - Twenty second delay at termination of defrost before the outdoor fan is energized - Seventy and sixty second compressor delays when Quiet Shift-2 enabled
+- Five minute time delay to start cooling operation when there is a call from the thermostat or user interface (there is no bypass of this feature in a non-communicating system, in a communicating system push the UI fan and up buttons simultaneously for approximately 10 seconds) - When operating the unit with 2 wires, this delay is shortened to 10 seconds. - Five minute compressor recycle delay on return from a brown out condition - Two minute time delay to return to standby operation from last valid communications (with Infinity only) - One minute time delay of outdoor fan at termination of cooling mode when outdoor ambient is greater than or equal to 100°F (37.78°C).